OleehyO/TexTeller/README.md

 pytorch

-> Note: CUDA version >= 12.0 have been fully tested.
+> Note: Only CUDA version >= 12.0 have been fully tested, so we recommend using CUDA version>=12.0

 ## Getting Started